-3.3.
-Sensors settings
+3.3 Sensor settings

-The sensors were programmed to send a routine message every 24 hours, in which only the GPS position is sent.
-In between regular fixes the sensors sleep and do not send any data unless movement occurs, as explained in the following.
-As mentioned in section 3.1, the sensors can also acquire and send data in association with an accelerometer event for which activation thresholds can be set for impact forces and for angular variations.
-The sensors can be programmed following two main modes:

-1) the accelerometer data is averaged over a window of time (over a number of recordings), we call this mode "average" settings (AVG in Appendix 2) and 2) the absolute value of the maximum acceleration occurring in a time interval can be recorded, and we call this mode "maximum" settings (MAX in Appendix 2).
-In the first case, the values of the three axes are normalised to g force (where 1 = 1 g) and the measurements essentially represent the static angle of tilt or inclination, thus the projection of the acceleration of gravity, g, on the three axes, ranging between 0 (for an axis oriented horizontally with respect to the global inertial frame) and $\pm$ 1 (for an axis oriented vertically with respect to the global inertial frame).
-In the second case, the absolute maximum value can be recorded and this can exceed 1 g and can be set to be as high as 2, 4, 8 or 16 g.
-The measurement resolution changes according to the chosen detectable maximum, so that a scale capped at 2 g has a resolution of 0.016 g, whilst a scale capped at 16 g has a resolution of 0.184 g (Appendix 3).
+The sensors were programmed to send a routine message every 24 h, in which only the GPS position is sent.
+Between regular fixes the sensors sleep and do not send any data unless movement occurs, as explained in the following.
+As mentioned in Sect.
+3.1, the sensors can also acquire and send data in association with an accelerometer event for which activation thresholds can be set for impact forces and for angular variations.
+The sensors can be programmed following two main modes: (1) the accelerometer data are averaged over a window of time (over a number of recordings), and we call this mode average settings (AVG in Fig. S2).
+(2) The absolute value of the maximum acceleration occurring in a time interval can be recorded, and we call this mode maximum settings (MAX in Fig. S2).
+In the first case, the values of the three axes are normalised to g force (where 1 = 1 g), and the measurements essentially represent the static angle of tilt or inclination; thus, the projection of the acceleration of gravity, g, on the three axes ranges between 0 (for an axis oriented horizontally with respect to the global inertial frame) and $\pm 1$ (for an axis oriented vertically with respect to the global inertial frame).
+In the second case, the absolute maximum value can be recorded; this can exceed 1 g and can be set as high as 2, 4, 8, or 16 g.
+The measurement resolution changes according to the chosen detectable maximum so that a scale capped at 2g has a resolution of 0.016g, whilst a scale capped at 16g has a resolution of 0.184g (Fig. S3).